Let's get started!

 The preparation of your leather is as important if not more important than applying your paint correctly.
 These paints need to be applied directly on leather, not onto the finish that the manufacturer has put on it.
 Your paint will not work unless you fully take off all the wax finish, as shown in the Youtube video (watching the video is highly recommended).
 With that said, we hope you enjoy this process as much as we did.

-Strip off any wax finish from your leather using the Angelus Leather Preparer Deglazer, or Acetone (which can be quite harsh on the leather).
+Step 1: Strip off any wax finish from your leather using the Angelus Leather Preparer Deglazer, or Acetone (which can be quite harsh on the leather).
 Using cotton balls with the Angelus Leather Preparer, rub down the leather surface to remove the wax.
-Make sure to throw away each cotton ball after using all sides so you’re not just smearing the wax around.
+Make sure to throw away each cotton ball after using all sides so you're not just smearing the wax around.
 Q-tips are ideal for reaching into corners.
 Keep in mind that Acetone and Deglazer tend to evaporate quickly so keep your lid on the bottle.
-If you don’t do this process correctly the paints won’t adhere well and will crack, peel, or feel tacky.
-After this process it’s a good idea to clean your leather with the Angelus Easy Cleaner.
+If you don't do this process correctly the paints won't adhere well and will crack, peel, or feel tacky.
+After this process it's a good idea to clean your leather with the Angelus Easy Cleaner.

-Now it’s time to paint.
+Step 2: Now it's time to paint.
 You can lightly trace your designs in pencil before you start, if you desire.
 Just remember that this paint is fairly transparent, so a dark outline may show through.
 Apply a thin, even coat and allow the paint to dry before applying the next coat.
 You should apply up to three coats, but use your judgment and make sure the paint is not too thick.
 The thicker the paint the more likely it will crack.
 If you make a mistake when painting, the Angelus Deglazer works very well as an eraser for the paint.
 You can mix colors to get the shade you desire.
 We also found that this acrylic paint dries faster than other acrylics, so keep the caps on your paints and store in a cool location.
 Let the paints air dry before going on to the next step.

-Rock your painted leather.
+Step 4: Rock your painted leather.